wistefan/tech-x/README.md

 ## Setup Hackathon Environment

+> :warning: In order to properly run all tools, a Linux based system is recommended.
+To check if you have all tools available, run the [./check_tools.sh script](check_tools.sh)

 The FIWARE Data Space Connector uses a microservice archictecture that is best suited to run in a Kuberentes cluster.
 To have local environment as a test setting, a k3s cluster with basic infrastructure can be created via:

 ```shell